24 hours customer service +9779849693351

 4. ACAP Permit (if entering through the Jomsom/Mustang region).

 All permits must be issued through a registered trekking agency.
-The area is restricted, so no solo travelers are allowed to travel alone and must be accompanied by a licensed guide.
+The area is restricted, so solo travelers are not allowed to travel themself and must be accompanied by a licensed guide.

 Jomsom Dolpo Trek Cost, Package, Itinerary, and Permits